 storm description is given.(since 1871)

-Average years between direct hurricane hits.(hurricane force winds for a few hours) (18h)once every 8 years State stats
+Average years between direct hurricane hits.(hurricane force winds for at least a few hours) (35h)once every 4.14 years State stats

 This areas hurricane